 Design Criteria Package: Concise, performance-oriented drawings and/or specifications of the public construction project.
 The design criteria package includes information regarding the County's expectations of a finished project.
 For a design-build project, the design criteria package shall contain sufficient information to permit design-build firms to prepare a bid or a response to an agency's request for proposal, or to permit the County to enter into a contract.
-The design criteria package may be as brief as referencing the applicable standards for utility design to specifying performance-based criteria for a public construction project, including, but not limited to, the legal description of the site, survey information concerning the site, interior space requirements, material quality standards, schematic layouts and conceptual design criteria of the project, cost or budget estimates, design and construction schedules, site development requirements, provisions for utilities, storm water retention and disposal, and parking requirements, as may be applicable to the project.
+The design criteria package may be as brief as referencing the applicable standards for utility design to specifying performance-based criteria for a public construction project, including, but not limited to, the legal description of the site, survey information concerning the site, interior space requirements, material quality standards, schematic layouts and conceptual design criteria of the project, cost or budget estimates, design and construction schedules, site development requirements, as may be applicable to the project.